lassikin/LaJSON/README.md

 # LaJSON - Light Alternative JSON Library for Java
 <center>
-LaJSON aims to provide an alternative library to parse JSON formatted data, with direct and unambigious mapping to JSON input or output.
+LaJSON aims to provide an alternative library to parse and create JSON formatted data, with direct and unambigious mapping to JSON input or output.
 </center>
 <h3>Project goals</h3>
-<p>-At least as fast or faster than JSON.org</p>
+<p>-At least as fast or faster than JSON.org, At least as fast or faster as GSON JSONParser, focused on bigger input and outputs</p>
 <p>-Small (an under 20 kbyte addition)</p>
 <p>-Usable in most Java environments</p>
 <p>-Unambigious serialization to JSON and back into LaJSON objects. (input for numbers should match output, even for cases where it will not be so for json.org.</p>